Texas State Certificate Program Applicants

 In order for students to receive their certificates, they must submit the graduation application (even though they are technically not "graduating" and are not eligible to participate in commencement) in the semester in which they plan to complete their certificate course requirements.
 Students in both a degree program and a certificate program who wish to apply for both programs at once must select both at the time the graduation application is submitted.
 Students who finish their certificate course requirements prior to their degrees can apply for the certificate of completion before they finish the degree.

-It is the student's responsibility to ensure completion of all degree requirements as listed on the degree audit and required by the department.
+It is the student's responsibility to ensure completion of all degree requirements as listed on the degree audit and required by the certificate program.
 It is also the student's responsibility to apply for graduation by the published deadline.
-Students who miss the graduation application deadline will have to apply for the certificate during the next semester.
+Students who miss the graduation application deadline must apply for the certificate during the next semester.